-Chuck Trombly was hired at Sunrise Elementary in 2010.
-Since he is a returning principal at a TOP Year 1 Implementing school, he has been informed by the Superintendent that he will be replaced if the school does not increase their letter grade to a "C" grade or higher.
+Jennifer Beck was assigned to Sunrise Elementary September 26, 2016.
+Principal Beck was hired at Saddlewood Elementary July 2012.
+Since she is a principal at a TOP Year 1 Implementing school, she has been informed by the Superintendent the gravity of the current situation at the school, and she understands she will be subject to being replaced if the school does not increase their letter grade to a "C" grade or higher.